s-abe0/Medien-Player/README.md

 To compile the program:

-In a terminal, run the javac compiler on all the source files:   javac *.java
+In a terminal, cd to the src directory.
+Run the javac compiler on all the source files:

+javac *.java

-To run the program from the terminal:  java JavaMediaPlayer
+To run the program from the terminal:

+java JavaMediaPlayer

+To create a jar file for Medien:

+jar cvfe Medien.jar JavaMediaPlayer *.class

 ***Note***
 The full screen option is currently commented out because it is causing complications that I have not had time to figure out.
 More details are within the source code.